mohamadi7613/mycheat/tools/ansible.md

 5. unreachable  SSH connection failed (e.g., wrong IP, network, firewall)
 6. failed          failed during execution
 7. skipped      tasks skipped due to conditions (when)
-8. ignored         Tasks that failed but were ignored due to ignore_errors: yes
+8. ignored         Tasks that failed but were ignored due to `ignore_errors: yes`
-9. rescued        Tasks that failed but were rescued with rescue: block
+9. rescued        Tasks that failed but were rescued with rescue `Try-catch`

 ### variables in tasks